7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 8/exercise 2.md

       maps:to_list(CountMap)
     )).
 ```
-Sorting seems like it would be less efficient, so I avoided sorting.
+Sorting seems like it would be less efficient, so I avoided it in my original answer.